-In Key Stage 3, students move into the departmental system of the Senior School.
-Students study 15 subjects each in a programme which provides breadth in learning experience and opportunity.
-The average class size across the Key Stage is 22 with a maximum of 25 students per class.
+In Key Stage 3, students move into the departmental system of the Senior School, with each subject being taught by specialist teachers.
+Students study 15 subjects each in a programme which provides breadth in learning experience and opportunity, balanced with a rich co-curricular offering.
+The average class size across the Key Stage is normally between 22 and 25 students per class.

 Years 10 – 11 (Key Stage 4)

-In Key Stage 4, students study 11 core and optional subjects each working towards their IGCSE and GCSE public examinations with Cambridge International Examinations (CIE) and Edexcel at the end of Year 11.
-The average class size is 20 students.
+In Key Stage 4, students study 10 or 11 core and optional subjects each working towards their IGCSE and GCSE public examinations with Cambridge International Examinations (CIE) and Edexcel at the end of Year 11.
+The average class size is normally around 20 students.
 In many subjects, the number of students per class is even more favourable.

 Years 12 – 13 – The Sixth Form (Key Stage 5)

-Students study, on average, 4 subjects for their A Levels with an average class size of 10.
+Students study 3 or 4 subjects for their A Levels with an average class size of 10.
 Tutor Groups are kept to approximately 12 students per form but to ensure that high quality mentoring and higher education careers advice is guaranteed a highly experienced specialist team work alongside the tutors.

-Working across the Senior School are 5 curriculum assistants, 2 Design Technology assistants, 2 Art technicians, 3 Science technicians, 3 English Language Specialist teachers, 1 Physical Education Assistant and a team of secretarial staff.
+Working across the Senior School are 2 Design Technology assistants, 2 Art technicians, 3 Science technicians and a team of secretarial and curriculum support staff.

-A school boat also operates from Saphan Taksin pier, providing a connection with the BTS skytrain.
+Students also have access to a free shuttle boat service operated by the Chatrium Hotel from Saphan Taksin pier, providing a connection with the BTS skytrain.

 For more information on the above services, please visit the student transport page.

 We have different school uniforms for different age ranges, which is available from the school shop.
 The school uniform is compulsory for all students.
-There is also different sports and formal wear for different activities and occasions.
+There are also guidelines and uniforms for different sports and formal wear for different activities and occasions.
 Students are expected to wear their uniforms neatly and with pride.